VikeLabs/starterpack/README.md

 ## Building

-**Are you awake!?** Congradulations on making it this far!
+**Are you awake!?** Congratulations on making it this far!
 You are now ready to start building your project.
 This section will cover some of the basics of building a web application.
 If you are already familiar with these technologies, feel free to skip this section.
 If you're not building a web application, feel free to skip this section.

 **If you're going to use another language, framework, or library ask in the Discord server for advice and consultation first with peers and admins.**